Schedule – 2020

 Women: Ankle-length black skirt or black pants, black blouse with sleeves, with black shoes and black socks or stockings.
 No short skirts, please.

-Dress for summer pops concerts in the Ernst Cultural Center (black & white)
+Dress for summer indoor pops concerts, incl.
+Ernst and Sherwood (black & white)

 Men: Black pants, white long-sleeved shirt, with black shoes and black socks.
 (No jacket or tie.)